WilcoxDevelopmentSolutions/odyssey/README.md

 4. dev-scripts/vagrant_setup.sh : starts the docker daemon in the vagrant machine, runs with the vagrant provisioner.
 To run manually simply type `vagrant provision`

 ## Vagrant Setup

+This is mostly for when Docker doesn't work on your platform or hardware of choice.
+Normally you should run Docker directly on the physical hardware you have.

 * First `cd` into the projects root directory and run `vagrant up`.
 The first time you run this command may take a minute or two.

 * When it's finished building the machine, run `vagrant ssh`.